How to Read AC Gauges on a Car

 • Weak Cooling: Low pressure on both sides usually means low refrigerant.
 Check for leaks before refilling.

-• No Cooling: If pressures are normal but the air isn’t cold, the issue might be the blend door or evaporator.
+• No Cooling: If pressures are normal but the air isn’t cold, the problem may be the blend door or evaporator — not the refrigerant level.

-• Cycling Compressor: Low pressure can cause the compressor to turn on and off rapidly.
-This happened to me when I had a small leak.
+• Cycling Compressor: Low pressure causes the compressor to turn on and off rapidly — a symptom of a small leak causing pressure to drop below the compressor’s cut-in threshold.

 Tips for Accurate AC Gauge Readings

-• Check in the Right Conditions: Test when the outside temperature is 70–90°F. Extreme heat or cold can skew readings.
+• Check in the Right Conditions: Test when the outside temperature is 70–90°F. Readings at extreme temperatures require correction against the chart above.

-• Run the AC at Max: Set the AC to max cool and high fan speed for consistent pressure.
+• Run the AC at Max: Set the AC to max cool and high fan speed for consistent pressure stabilization.

 • Let the System Stabilize: Wait 2–3 minutes after starting the AC before reading the gauges.